Assistive Services

 • Technology loan program

-The Center for Educational and Assistive Technology (CEAT) provides in-service training for school and other service providers in the following adaptive technology programs.
+The Center for Educational and Assistive Technology (CEAT) provides in-service training for schools and other service providers in the following adaptive technology programs.

 We are also available for other workshops not included in the list (e.g., on-screen keyboards).
 If you have any specific needs, please contact us.

-All workshops can be run either at the CEAT or at the school requesting them.
+All workshops can be run either at the CEAT or the school requesting them.

 Read&Write for Google Chrome